 Considering that a lot of these large corporations that sponsor it still consider it a crime if someone’s skateboarding on their property…To me there’s a disconnect there.

 “It’s not the soul of what skateboarding is”

 Said Meag Isaacs, co-director of the Ottawa Skateboard Community Association.

 It’s still another four years until surfing and skateboarding show up on the Olympic stage and there are a lot of wrinkles still to be ironed out, but one thing’s for sure, these “lifestyle” sports are hitting the mainstream in a big way.Last updated on Aug 14, 2018

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Tokyo using the map below!